Seville Day Trips – 10 Great Cities Near Seville

 Cádiz is full of surprises, and it has surprisingly good food.

-You can get there by taking a train from Seville.
+You can get there by taking the train from Seville.
 The price is usually around 13 euros each way, and it’s a very fast journey.
 You’ll get there in no time.
 Trains run all day long, so you can stay in Cádiz for as many hours as you’d like.
 We recommend visiting in the afternoon/evening so you can have dinner in one of the seafood restaurants.

 Jerez de la Frontera